As we grow older, we become increasingly vulnerable to age-related cognitive loss, which might include being diagnosed with neurological illnesses.

 In one study that examined a supplement made from alpha GPC, caffeine, and a few other compounds, it was found that college students experienced an improvement in reaction time, focus, and feelings of alertness following exercise-induced stress.
-(9)

 Uridine and Alpha GPC

 It is recommended to take roughly equal amounts of each nootropic.
 You can start with around 200 mg of each in the morning and slowly increase if desired.
-It is best not to take this combination late in the day due to the increased energy.
+It is however best not to take this combination late in the day due to the increased energy.

 Citicoline vs Alpha GPC

-Citicoline, also known as CDP choline, is another cholinergic nootropic that works largely through boosting ACh levels by providing a source of choline for the brain.
+Citicoline, also known as CDP choline, is another cholinergic nootropic that works largely by boosting ACh levels by supplying a source of choline for the brain.
 Both of these drugs offer similar nootropic benefits, including enhanced memory, learning, focus, and protection from age-related cognitive decline.

 This is especially true for the racetam nootropic family as these drugs increase the demand for ACh in the brain.
-Adding either of these supplements to your nootropic stack can intensity the nootropic benefits and improve common side effects, such as headache and fatigue.
+Adding either of these supplements to your nootropic stack can intensify the nootropic benefits and improve common side effects, such as headache and fatigue.